Azure/azure-event-hubs-spark/docs/use-aad-authentication-to-connect-eventhubs.md

 ## Use Service Principal with Secret to Authorize
 First, you need to create a callback class extends from `org.apache.spark.eventhubs.utils.AadAuthenticationCallback`.
 There are two options on how the callback class can access the secrets.
-Either set the secrets directly in the class definition, or pass teh secrets as a sequence of strings parameter to the callback class.
+Either set the secrets directly in the class definition, or pass the secrets in a properties bag of type `Map[String, Object]` to the callback class.
+Please note that since the connector is using reflection to instantiate the callback class on each executor node, the callback class definition should be packaged in a jar file and be added to your cluster.

 ### Write Secret in Callback Class
 In this case, you set the required secrets in the callback class as shown in the below example: